 Expensive, densely populated cities like New York and Chicago will likely be more expensive than hosting a wedding in a more rural locale.

-While there are ways to save on wedding costs that don’t involve cutting back on mini Reese’s Peanut Butter Cups or maple-glazed donuts, more couples are finding that they need a little bit of extra cash to get them through the wedding planning process.
+While there are ways to save on wedding costs—like cutting back on pricey place settings, keeping the wedding parties smaller, opting for a cash bar, and doing a bit of do-it-yourself craft work on flower arrangements—more couples are finding that they need a little bit of extra cash to get them through the wedding planning process.
 This is especially true when every vendor seems to require an immediate deposit.

 What Is a Wedding Loan?

-Personal loans are a great option for those who have budgeted to pay for their wedding expenses, but just don’t have the cash on hand to cover immediate deposits or a slew of bills at once.
+Personal loans can be a good option for those who have budgeted to pay for their wedding expenses, but just don’t have the cash on hand to cover immediate deposits or a slew of bills at once.